-Partner Country of the Month: United Kingdom
+Partner Country of the Month: Ireland

 With the "Partner Country of the Month" campaign, we want to shine a spotlight on the wide diversity of countries, regions and partner universities of TU Dresden that our students can explore during a semester abroad.